ScrollPrize/scrollprize-website/docs/29_segmentation_tutorial.md

 ### Node placement
 To perform *node placement* we have to detect all the blocks composing the inner surface of the sheet, and forget about the rest.
-This accounts to creating a mask where non-edge blocks are flagged with 0s and edge-blocks are flagged with 1s.
-In layman's terms, color in black all the non edge voxels, and in white the edge voxels.
+This accounts to creating a mask where non-edge blocks are flagged with 0s and edge blocks are flagged with 1s.
+In layman's terms, color in black all the non-edge voxels, and in white the edge voxels.

 ### Surface detection
 What `Thaumato Anakalyptor` does is exactly this: it performs surface detection in 3D by convolving the volumetric image with a 3D `Sobel Kernel`.